NGPU-Community/ngpu-cli/README.md

 - --image_url: URL Address of the Image
 - --text: Spoken Content in the Video
 - --pronouncer：Speaker used in the video
-- --btc_address：BTC address (used to check for ngpu and other BRC20 assets)
+- --btc_address：BTC address (used to check for NGPU and other BRC20 assets)
 - --logo_url：Logo cloud address used in the video

 #### 2. **task_query**